-The Carolina Center for the Study of the Middle East and Muslim Civilizations promotes understanding of the Middle East through teaching, research and community outreach.
+The Center for Middle East and Islamic Studies promotes understanding of the Middle East through teaching, research and community outreach.
 The center is distinguished by its cross-regional approach to Middle East studies – one that breaks down area studies barriers in order to track global flows of ideas, commodities and people.
 In collaboration with the Duke University Middle East Studies Center, the center is a member of the Duke-UNC Consortium for Middle East Studies.

 Academic programs include: